cfinucane/ctf-writeups/tokyowesterns-2018/dec_dec_dec/README.md

 ```

 `rax` will hold the return value of the function.
 So the output of the first encoding function is `QUFBQUFBQQ==`
 That string looks familiar!
-Kinda like a base64...
+Kinda like base64...

 ```python